 How Do You Build and Shape Your Image?

 One of the online reputation management strategies is: Ask and you shall receive!
-According to a 2016 survey conducted by Bright Local, 70% of consumer will leave you a review if you ask them to.
+According to a 2016 survey conducted by Bright Local, 70% of consumers will leave you a review if you ask them to.
 All you really need to do is have a plan to make it as painless and convenient as possible.

 If you’re able to harvest these reviews and collect an email address at the same time: All the better.
-Being able to follow-up with your customers periodically with an email campaign will add to your customer life time value and it can be done with a minimal investment of both time and money.
-Venerate Digital is number one platform serving in reputation management for all US businesses.
+Being able to follow-up with your customers periodically with an email campaign will add to your customer lifetime value and it can be done with a minimal investment of both time and money.
+Venerate Digital is the number one platform serving in reputation management for all US businesses.
 If you’re not sure how to manage online reputation, contact us today!

 Maintaining your image can be as easy as it is for customers to leave you a review.